 Along with a few Indian travelers, tourists from countries like South Africa, United States of America, Sweden, Germany, Canada, Britain, Switzerland and France are amongst those who are on board to enjoy sounds and sights of Rajasthan during 7 nights itinerary that include destinations such as Jaipur, Udaipur, Sawai Madhopur, Jaisalmer, Chittorgarh, Bharatpur, Jodhpur, Delhi and Agra.

 The journey started from Safdurjung Railway Station from Delhi, and after arriving at Gandhi Nagar station, Jaipur, the passengers enjoyed a traditional welcome.

-Composed of the original private cars used by the Maharajas, Nizams and Viceroys of India, Palace on Wheels was launched in 1982 to promote tourism in Rajasthan and aimed specifically at the discerning travelers from foreign countries.
-The original carriages were later replaced with the replica coaches to accommodate modern amenities yet preserving the decadence and elegance of a bygone era.
+Composed of the original private cars used by the Maharajas, Nizams, and Viceroys of India, Palace on Wheels was launched in 1982 to promote tourism in Rajasthan and aimed specifically at discerning travelers from foreign countries.
+The original carriages were later replaced with replica coaches to accommodate modern amenities while preserving the decadence and elegance of a bygone era.